lionandjelka/QhX1/docs/_sources/quick_start.rst.txt

 Further Exploration
 -------------------

-Now that you've had a taste of what QhX can do, explore the documentation to learn more about the available modules and functions.
+Now that you have had a taste of what QhX can do, explore the documentation to learn more about the available modules and functions.
 You can also check out the Examples section for more detailed use cases and advanced features.